Entering the European market for speciality coffee

 According to the International Trade Centre, grading is usually based on the following criteria:

 - altitude and region;

 - preparation – wet processed (washed), dry processed (natural), semi-washed (wet-hulled), pulped natural or honey processed;

 - bean size or screen size, sometimes also bean shape and colour;

 - roast appearance and cup quality in relation to flavour, characteristics and cleanliness;

 Screen size is important to ensure that coffee batches are uniform in size, which allows for uniform roasting, which in turn improves the quality of the final product.

-Note that there is no exact definition of specialty coffee within the coffee industry.
-The Coffee Quality Institute and the cupping protocols of the Specialty Coffee Association consider that coffees graded and cupped with scores below 80 are considered standard quality and not specialty.
-Nevertheless, the exact minimum scores defining specialty coffee differ per country and per buyer.
+Note that there is no exact definition of speciality coffee within the coffee industry.
+The Coffee Quality Institute and the cupping protocols of the Specialty Coffee Association consider that coffees graded and cupped with scores below 80 are considered standard quality and not speciality.
+Nevertheless, the exact minimum scores defining speciality coffee differ per country and per buyer.
 Some buyers consider 80 too low and demand a cupping score of 85 or higher.

 Labelling and packaging requirements

 Green coffee beans are traditionally shipped in woven bags made from jute or hessian natural fibre.
 Jute bags are strong and robust.
-For specialty coffees, however, materials such as Grainpro or other innovative materials like Videplast liners are often used to pack specialty coffees inside the jute bags.
+For speciality coffees, however, materials such as Grainpro or other innovative materials like Videplast liners are often used to pack speciality coffees inside the jute bags.